wasps00/astro-catalog/README.md

 # astro-catalog

-Statistical analysis on a catalog of galaxies.
+Statistical analysis on a catalog of galaxies by Roccomaria Vespe and Stefano Volpe

 ## Dependencies